Behzad-Amanpour/nifti-read-write-3D-4D/README.md

-## NIfTI Loading, Writing, Changing Dimensions, Showing Image ( nibabel, Matplotlib, Numpy in Python)
+# NIfTI Loading, Writing, Showing Image, 4D Trimming, 4D to 3D Conversion (Python)

 In **code.py** you will see: